 Here are signs that your bra needs to be replaced:

 - The bra no longer fits as well as it used to.

 - The bra has lost its shape.

 Bras!
 We just can’t get enough

-Now that’s we’ve got the dos and don’ts worked out, the only thing left to do is enjoy your beautiful bra… And maybe go out buy some news ones!
+Now that we’ve got the dos and don’ts worked out, the only thing left to do is enjoy your beautiful bra… And maybe go out and buy some new ones!

 Take my poll and tell me about your favorite bra below!